Montevideo City Torque

-The Montevideo City Torque is an Uruguayan football club based in Montevideo.
+The Montevideo City Torque is a Uruguayan football club based in Montevideo.
 The Torque currently play in the Uruguayan Primera División, having achieved promotion to the first tier the previous season.

 Founded in 2007 as Club Atlético Torque, the club has been owned since April 2017 by the City Football Group, a subsidiary of Abu Dhabi United Group.
-Montevideo City Torque shares ties with teams such as Manchester City, New York City and Melbourne City, as clubs that are also owned by CFG.
+Montevideo City Torque shares ties with teams such as Manchester City, New York City, Melbourne City, and Esporte Clube Bahia, as clubs that are also owned by CFG.

+Clubs owned by CFG Listed in order of acquisition/foundation.
+Bold indicates the club was founded by CFG. * indicates the club was acquired by CFG. § indicates the club is co-owned. † indicates the club is no longer owned by CFG.